Exotelis/skydivemanifest/CONTRIBUTING.md

 ```
 admin: move file
 ```
-If you move more then one file use `move files` instead.
+If you move more than one file use `move files` instead.

 ### Commit message
 In the body of your commit message, be as specific as possible.
 If the commit message title was too